xapi-project/xen-api/doc/content/xenopsd/walkthroughs/VM.migrate.md

 Previously we spoke about some points called *hooks* at which `xenopsd` can execute some script.
 There is also a hook to run a post migrate script.
 After the execution of the script if there is one the migration is almost done.
-The last step is a handskake to seal the success of the migration and the old VM can now be cleaned.
+The last step is a handshake to seal the success of the migration and the old VM can now be cleaned up.

 # Links

-Some links are old but even if many changes occured they are relevant for a global understanding of the XAPI toolstack.
+Some links are old but even if many changes occurred, they are relevant for a global understanding of the XAPI toolstack.

 - [XAPI architecture](https://xapi-project.github.io/xapi/architecture.html)